FundamentalFrequency/LMN-3-DAW/README.md

 - [LMN-3-Emulator](https://github.com/stonepreston/LMN-3-Emulator)
 - [LMN-3-Keycaps](https://github.com/stonepreston/LMN-3-Keycaps)

+If you would like to support the project, please consider becoming a [sponsor](https://github.com/sponsors/stonepreston).

 ## Releases
 Releases can be found [here](https://github.com/stonepreston/LMN-3-DAW/releases).
 A release contains executables for x86_64, ARM, and aarch64 architectures.
 The aarch64 bit version of the application is recommended for running on the Pi.